 What is the JPM Coin?

-Having officially pegged themselves as Blockchain Experts, JP Morgan also happens to be the world’s largest bank, with $2.53 trillion in assets.
+Having officially pegged themselves as Blockchain Experts, JP Morgan also happens to be one of the world’s largest banks, with $2.53 trillion in assets.
 In the last few

-This coin will be tethered to the US dollar, so one JPM will equal $1.00.
+This coin will be tethered to the US dollar and one JPM will equal $1.00.
 It’s applicable uses when rolled out officially will be limited.
 Only designated institutional clients in JP Morgan’s wholesale payments business will be able to use the token.
 It’s estimated that $6 trillion per day is currently transacted within this segment using legacy systems and wire transfers.

 Their website describes the JPM coin as working like this:

 Why This News is Huge

 This is big news for several reasons.
 For one, it’s the first instance of a major bank officially dipping their toes into cryptocurrency.
 JP Morgan reports on their site that the token exchange has been tested with one client successfully.
 Their introduction into blockchain revolves around the enabling of instantaneous payment transfers between their institutional, wholesale customers.

 Secondly, the crypto world just about had a stroke upon hearing the news.
 There’s excitement, disbelief, anger, hope, doubt and curiosity all wrapped up into one Valentine’s Day news bomb exploding on social media.